Fujitsu’s AI Server: A Key to Enhanced Digital Sovereignty?

 Market Impacts

-• Enhanced Data Sovereignty: The global data sovereignty market is projected to reach $100 billion by 2027.
-Fujitsu’s ‘Made in Japan’ servers will provide Japanese government and businesses with greater control over their data, strengthening regulatory compliance and national security.
+- Enhanced Data Sovereignty: With the global data sovereignty market set to explode to $100 billion by 2027, Fujitsu’s move gives Japanese agencies and firms complete control over their infrastructure.
+This directly streamlines compliance and reinforces national security.

 Competitive Landscape